-The main wear criterion is built-up edge/bonding on the cutting edge, which leads to burr formation and surface quality problems.
+The main criterion for wear is the buildup of edge/bonding on the cutting edge, which causes problems in surface quality and burr formation.

-In order to avoid leaving scratches on the surface of the part, good chip formation and chip removal are essential.
+To avoid leaving scratches on the surface of the part, good chip formation and removal are essential.
+Here are some suggestions:

-1) The use of PCD tipped inserts with sharp polished cutting edges can ensure good chip-breaking ability and prevent build-up edge.
+- The use of PCD-tipped inserts with sharp, polished cutting edges can ensure good chip-breaking ability and prevent the buildup of edges.

-4) Higher cutting speeds generally improve performance without negatively affecting tool lifespan.
+- Higher cutting speeds generally improve performance without negatively affecting the tool’s lifespan.

 05 Superalloy and titanium alloys

-Milling of superalloys and titanium usually requires a machine tool with high rigidity, high power and high torque to run at low speeds.
+The milling of superalloys and titanium typically necessitates a machine tool with high rigidity, power, and torque, which can operate at low speeds.

 The use of round blade milling cutters minimizes notch wear

-When the cutting depth is less than 5mm, the entering angle should be less than 45°.
+When the cutting depth is less than 5mm, the entry angle should be below 45°.

-In practice, it is recommended to use a positive round blade.
+In practical applications, it is recommended to use a positively-rounded blade.

-The cutting edge should always be grooved at a positive rake angle and optimally rounded to prevent chips from adhering to the cutting edge when retiring the tool.
+The cutting edge should always be grooved at a positive rake angle and optimally rounded to prevent chips from adhering to it when the tool is retired.

 Under stable conditions, this will achieve ideal productivity.